tomwillfixit/jenkinz/README.md

 ```

-Run a 5 builds using a Jenkinsfile with a different name :
+Run 5 builds using a Jenkinsfile with a different name :
 ```
 jenkinz --repository demo -f Jenkinsfile.build_only -b 5

 ```

-Run a 5 builds (uses default Jenkinsfile in top level of the demo repository) :
+Run 5 builds (uses default Jenkinsfile in top level of the demo repository) :
 ```
 jenkinz --repository demo -b 5